-Ambrisentan is used to treat high blood pressure in people with pulmonary arterial hypertension.
+Ambrisentan is used to treat high blood pressure in people who have pulmonary arterial hypertension.

 The usual dose is one 5 mg tablet daily.
-You can take ambrisentan before or after food.
+You can take ambrisentan either with or without food.

 The most common side-effects are headache, and swollen feet and ankles.

-Pulmonary arterial hypertension (PAH) is a condition where there is too high a blood pressure in the blood vessels that supply your lungs from your heart.
+Ambrisentan is prescribed to treat pulmonary arterial hypertension (PAH).
+This is a condition where there is too high a blood pressure in the blood vessels that supply the lungs from the heart.

 Ambrisentan relaxes the muscle cells in the walls of the blood vessels to your lungs, allowing them to become wider (dilated).
 This reduces the pressure in these blood vessels and allows blood to flow more easily through them.
 In turn, this increases the supply of blood to your lungs and improves your ability to do physical activities.
 It will be prescribed for you by a doctor who is a specialist.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking ambrisentan it is important that your doctor knows: